Drinking alcohol can make it harder to lose weight. There are many reasons for this, including the following:

 For some people, alcoholic beverages contribute a significant number of calories to the total amount they consume daily.

-The following techniques can help people cut down the use of alcohol and achieve their weight loss goals:
+The following techniques can help you to cut down the use of alcohol and achieve your weight loss goals

 - Set limits on drinking.